 How cats eat and their cat bowl preferences seems the next logical post in a series of blogs that have covered how dogs eat, as well as how cats hunt.
 The cat that must hunt for his food typically catches small game like mice, rats, or rabbits, crouches over the kill, and swallows small prey headfirst, fur, feathers and all.
-If the cat is able to rarely nab a bird, it may be plucked first to remove obnoxious tail feathers.
-Rabbit-size prey are eaten more slowly.
+If the cat nabs a bird, they may pluck it first to remove obnoxious tail feathers.
+Cats eat rabbit-size prey more slowly.

 How Cats Eat